-With the solid understanding of the laws and regulations, you will be able to minimize your costs and ensure that your business is in compliance.
+With a solid understanding of the laws and regulations, you will be able to minimize your costs and ensure that your business is in compliance.

-In Vietnam, how a company’s revenues and expenses must be recorded is guided with the accepted accounting principles (GAAP).
-These principles are known as Vietnamese Accounting Standards (VAS) and they are the major guidelines on how company shall prepare and record the books and accounts.
+In Vietnam, how a company’s revenues and expenses must be recorded is guided by the accepted accounting principles (GAAP).
+These principles are known as Vietnamese Accounting Standards (VAS) and they are the major guidelines on how a company shall prepare and record its books and accounts.

 All businesses, including local companies and foreign companies, are required to record their financial transactions in accordance with the VAS.
 For foreign companies, you are allowed to have two accounting records: one that is VAS-based and another one that is recorded for overseas headquarters.

-It is common that most foreign companies manage a VAS accounting system and then convert it into the Financial Reporting Standards (IFRS).
+It is common that most foreign companies manage a VAS accounting system and then convert it according to the International Financial Reporting Standards (IFRS).
 This conversion is done quarterly, serving as a reference for the foreign parent company.